Coronavirus outbreak at Bray school in Beacon Hospital vaccine controversy

 A secondary school in Nenagh, Co Tipperary, meanwhile, will remain closed until May 4th following a significant Covid-19 outbreak.

-All 570 students, as well as teaching staff, have been offered screening tests by the HSE.
+All 570 students, as well as teaching staff at St Joseph’s CBS have been offered screening tests by the HSE.

-In a letter to parents, the HSE has advised that “parties and large social gatherings are not permitted under current restrictions.
+In a letter to parents at the school, the HSE has advised that “parties and large social gatherings are not permitted under current restrictions.
 These gatherings can unfortunately contribute to the spread of Covid-19 among children, young people and subsequently schools.”

+Overall, Covid-19 outbreaks in schools and childcare settings rose sharply last week, latest figures show.

+The number of outbreaks in schools rose six-fold in a week, to 31 last week from five the previous week, according to the latest weekly report from the Health Protection Surveillance Centre (HPSC).
+Childcare outbreaks doubled from 11 to 22.

-Overall, latest HSE figures show that positivity rates for Covid-19 among close contacts in schools last week remained low.
+However, latest HSE figures also show positivity rates for Covid-19 among close contacts in schools last week remained low.

 The weekly HSE testing report for April 18th-24th shows that positive cases were identified in 183 schools last week.